We are proud to live in a city where people from all over the world are respected and made to feel welcome.

-If you’d like to join one of these groups while you’re studying in Western Australia, visit the Office of Multicultural Interests, which lists all the ethnic and community groups operating in Western Australia.
+If you’d like to join one of these groups while you’re studying in WA, visit the Office of Multicultural Interests website which lists all the ethnic and community groups operating in the state.

 The most common religions practised in Western Australia are Christianity, Buddhism, Islam, Hinduism and Judaism.

 When you’re away from your family and religious community, it’s important to know that you’ll receive appropriate support.
-Your Homestay family or student accommodation provider will always respect and provide for your religious and dietary requirements.
+Homestay families or student accommodation providers will always respect and provide for your religious and dietary requirements.

-Tertiary institutions in Western Australia have chaplains who can put you in touch with members of the Baha’i, Buddhist, Hindu, Islamic, Jain, Jewish, Sikh and other faiths.
+Tertiary institutions in WA have chaplains who can put you in touch with members of the Baha’i, Buddhist, Hindu, Islamic, Jain, Jewish, Sikh and other faiths.

-There are many churches, temples, mosques, synagogues and other centres of worship in Western Australia that cater for most religions.
+There are many churches, temples, mosques, synagogues and other centres of worship in WA that cater for most religions.